 Shown below is a sample sequence of courses for your degree.
 If you follow this plan, you should be able to graduate in five years, provided you complete five courses per semester.
 This is just one example of how you could complete your major and degree requirements; you may find that a different sequence works as well as this one.

 Year 1, Fall

 Chemistry 1000 Mathematics 1410 (required cognate) Mathematics 1560 (required cognate) Physics 1000 (required cognate) GLER course

 Year 2, Fall

-Biology 1010 (recommended) Chemistry 2410 Chemistry 2500 Education 25001 GLER course ster I List B cou
+Biology 1010 (recommended) Chemistry 2410 Chemistry 2500 Education 2500 GLER course

 Year 3, Fall Professional Semester I